Bumpys-Broken-Code/alpinejs-expanded-syntax-highlighting/README.md

 # alpine-syntax-highlight

-I just added an entry for .edge files.
-All credit goes to this guy and whoever he got the inspiration from.
-Sperovita/alpinejs-syntax-highlight

-Javascript syntax highlighting for x- attribute values in html for [Alpine JS](https://alpinejs.dev/)
+Javascript syntax highlighting for x- attribute values in html for [Alpine JS](https://alpinejs.dev/).
+Forked from [Sperovita/alpinejs-syntax-highlight](https://github.com/Sperovita/alpinejs-syntax-highlight) as it hadn't been updated in a few years.

 ## Supported Files